phalpern/WG21-halpern/noop_constructor_destructor.md

 cases.

-The ability to suppress automatic destruction could be seen as a natural extension of this proposal, but it is not central to the goal of providing a way to begin or end the lifetime of an object without invoking its constructor or destructor.
+The ability to suppress automatic destruction could be seen as a natural extension of this proposal, but it would add significantly more core language changes and it is not central to the goal of providing a way to begin or end the lifetime of an object without invoking its constructor or destructor.

 Implementation Concerns
 =======================